Reusable Bags Better Option for Environment Than Recycling

 Recycling Helps the Environment

 A lot of hard work has been done to educate people on the merits of recycling – and there are many.
-Recycling keeps non-biodegradable trash out of landfills and gives a new use to materials that have outlived their usefulness.
-Recycling rates are continuing to steadily climb and this is testaments to all of the hard work countless people have put in to get the word out and make recycling accessible.
+Once items have outlived their usefulness, recycling keeps non-biodegradable trash out of landfills and gives new use to materials like reusable bags made from recycled materials.
+Recycling rates are continuing to steadily climb and this is a testament to all of the hard work countless people have put in to get the word out and make recycling accessible.

 Negative Impact of Plastic Bags

 Plastic bags create a lot of environmental harm.
 They clog landfills and potentially delay biodegradable materials from breaking down, they collect in drains and canals and can cause severe drainage problems and flooding.
 A byproduct of the plastic bag manufacturing process is greenhouse gases, which build up and are responsible for a whole slew of environmental dangers.

 When consumers use reusable bags, they reduce the need for disposable plastic bags and fewer plastic bags equals fewer of the above-mentioned problems.
 People sing the praises of recycling plastic bags however; disposable bags are tricky to recycle.